-In hot, humid climates, moist air enters the home and condenses when it encounters the cooler parts of the structure, where it can cause wood to rot as well as provide drinking water for termites.
-Mold can form inside your walls.
+In hot, humid climates, moist air enters the home and condenses when it encounters the cooler parts of the structure, where it can cause wood to rot and provide drinking water for termites.
+Mold can also form inside your walls.

 Reduced Possibility Of Ice Dam Formation

 In colder climates, warm air loss through the attic melts snow on your roof.
-The liquid can freeze near the roof edges and create barriers to the runoff and cause roof leakage.
+The liquid can freeze near the roof edges, creating barriers to the runoff and a buildup of snow, which can ultimately cause damage and roof leakage.

 When Should You Do Air Sealing